mysql/mysql-utilities/doc/man/mysqldbcompare.rst

 The default direction is server1.

-You must provide connection parameters (user, host, password, and so forth), for an account that has the appropriate privileges to access all objects in the operation.
+You must provide connection parameters (user, host, password, and so forth) for an account that has the appropriate privileges to access all objects in the operation.

 If the utility is to be run on a server that has binary logging